sunfounder/pironman5/docs/source/what_do_we_need.rst

 * Raspberry Pi 5 Model B

-    The Pironman 5 is fully compatible with the Raspberry Pi 5 Model B.
+    The |link_pironman5| is fully compatible with the Raspberry Pi 5 Model B.

 * 5V/5A Power Adapter

-    A 5V/5A power adapter is required to power the Pironman 5 and its components.
+    A 5V/5A power adapter is required to power the |link_pironman5| and its components.

 * Micro SD Card